30 Secrets Starbucks Employees Wish You Knew

 Don't expect employees to know secret menu items.

-Spring Mooney, a 10-year Starbucks barista, told us that all the drinks on the secret menu are a surprise to them as well.
+Spring Mooney, a 10-year veteran of Starbucks, told us that all the drinks on the secret menu are a surprise to them as well.
 "For example, The Grasshopper I'm sure in your mind tastes amazing, however when guests come up and request it, I haven't a clue what they're speaking of and I have to look at their phone to see what it is.
-And yes, this does hold the line up for a drink that doesn't actually exist," the veteran barista explains.
+And yes, this does hold the line up for a drink that doesn't actually exist," the barista explains.

 Employees don't care about getting your name right.